dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 # Getting Started Guide

-Karavi PowerFlex Metrics captures telemetry data about storage usage and performance and pushes it to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), so it can be processed, and exported in a format consumable by Prometheus.
+This project captures telemetry data about storage usage and performance and pushes it to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), so it can be processed, and exported in a format consumable by Prometheus.
 Prometheus can then be configured to scrape the OpenTelemetry Collector exporter endpoint to provide metrics so they can be visualized in Grafana.

-This document steps through the deployment and configuration of Karavi PowerFlex Metrics.
+This document steps through the deployment and configuration of this application.

 ## Kubernetes

-First and foremost, Karavi PowerFlex Metrics requires a Kubernetes cluster that aligns with the supported versions listed below.
+First and foremost, the metrics service requires a Kubernetes cluster that aligns with the supported versions listed below.

 | Version   |
 | --------- |
 | 1.17-1.19 |

+## Deploying Karavi Metrics for PowerFlex

+This project is deployed using Helm.
+Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).

+If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
+You simply need to override the helm chart value pointing to where the image lives.
+See [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) for more details.

 ## Required Components

-Karavi PowerFlex Metrics requires the following third party components to be deployed in the same Kubernetes cluster as the karavi-powerflex-metrics service:
+The following third party components are required to be deployed in the same Kubernetes cluster as the karavi-metrics-powerflex service:

 * Prometheus
 * Grafana

-It is the user's responsibility to deploy these components in the same Kubernetes cluster as the karavi-powerflex-metrics service.
+It is the user's responsibility to deploy these components in the same Kubernetes cluster as the metrics service.
 These components must be deployed according to the specifications defined below.

 The one exception is the OpenTelemetry Collector.
-This is deployed and configured as part of the Karavi PowerFlex Metrics deployment.
+This is deployed and configured as part of this project's deployment.
 This is not the user's responsibility.

 ### OpenTelemetry Collector

 The OpenTelemetry Collector is configured to require all communication happen using TLS.
 The deployment options listed below will require a signed certificate file and a signed certificate private key file.

-The karavi-powerflex-metrics service requires the OpenTelemetry Collector so that metrics can be pushed and later consumed by a backend.
-The [Karavi PowerFlex Metrics Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-powerflex-metrics) takes care of deploying the OpenTelemetry Collector and securing communication between karavi-powerflex-metrics and the OpenTelemetry Collector using TLS 1.2 via the user-provided certificate and key files.
+The metrics service requires the OpenTelemetry Collector so that metrics can be pushed and later consumed by a backend.
+The [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) takes care of deploying the OpenTelemetry Collector and securing communication between the metrics service and the OpenTelemetry Collector using TLS 1.2 via the user-provided certificate and key files.

-**Note**: Although the OpenTelmetry Collector can provide metrics for different backends, we currently only support Prometheus.
+**Note**: Although the OpenTelemetry Collector can provide metrics for different backends, we currently only support Prometheus.

 The OpenTelemetry Collector endpoint is to be scraped by Prometheus, which must be running within the same Kubernetes cluster.